Dimension-agnostic inference using cross U-statistics: Introduction

-In some applications, there is a simple way of achieving the goal of dimension agnostic inference, but at the expensive of power.
+\begin{remark}[Dimension-agnostic inference is easy at the expense of power] \normalfont In some applications, there is a simple way of achieving the goal of dimension-agnostic inference, but at the expensive of power.
 In the context of the MMD mentioned earlier, for example, one can consider the sample mean of the MMD statistics (or kernels) computed over disjoint blocks of data.
-This type of statistics is often called block-wise or linear-time statistics \citep[e.g.~Lemma 14 of][]{gretton2012kernel} --- referring back to Figure~\ref{Figure: visualization}, the block-wise method corresponds to using the elements only within small blocks along the diagonal, while ignoring off-diagonal elements outside a small band.
+This type of statistics is often called block-wise or linear-time statistics \citep[Lemma 14]{gretton2012kernel} --- referring back to Figure~\ref{Figure: visualization}, the block-wise method corresponds to using the elements only within small blocks along the diagonal, while ignoring off-diagonal elements outside a small band.

 This is in sharp contrast to our method.
 Since the constructed statistic is a sum of i.i.d.~random variables, it clearly approximates a Gaussian distribution irrespective of the dimension.
 However, as pointed out by \cite{ramdas2015adaptivity} and \cite{kim2018robust}, the power of the block-wise test is typically worse by more than a constant factor compared to the corresponding V- or U-statistic; it has a worse rate and is not minimax optimal.

 Another way of obtaining a Gaussian limit for the MMD statistic has been suggested by \cite{makigusa2020asymptotic}.
-Building on the ideas of \cite{ahmad1993modification}, they propose a modified V-statistic that is asymptotically Gaussian under the null.
-Nevertheless, we expect that the power of their approach is not rate optimal, given that the convergence rate of the proposed statistic is $\sqrt{n}$, which is much slower than that of the corresponding V-statistic under the null.
-Our approach, on the other hand, yields a rate optimal test, while maintaining the dimension agnostic property.
+Building on the ideas of Ahmad~\cite{ahmad1993modification}, they propose a modified V-statistic that is asymptotically Gaussian under the null.
+Nevertheless, we expect that the power of their approach is not rate optimal, given that the convergence rate of the proposed statistic is $1/\sqrt{n}$, which is much slower than the $1/n$ rate of the corresponding V-statistic under the null.
+Our approach, on the other hand, yields a rate optimal test, while maintaining the dimension-agnostic property. \end{remark}